-A1C test and calculator
+A1C levels explanation and A1C calculator

 What is A1C?

-Some blood sugar (or glucose) naturally attaches itself to A1C cells as they move through your bloodstream.
+- Some blood sugar (or glucose) naturally attaches itself to A1C cells as they move through your bloodstream.
 When this happens, the cell is considered "glycated."

-Once a cell has been glycated, it stays that way.
+- Once a cell has been glycated, it stays that way.
 And since each A1C cell has a lifespan of about 4 months, your A1C sample will include cells that are a few days, a few weeks and a few months old.
 As a result, the test covers a span of about 2 to 3 months.

-Self-monitoring and A1C
+Self-monitoring blood glucose and A1C

 The only way to get a complete picture of your blood sugar control is by reviewing your day-to-day self-checks along with your regular A1C tests, and working closely with your healthcare team to interpret the results.

 How often do I need an A1C test?